An official website of the State of Oregon

 You are here:

-At the Multnomah County Courthouse – Domestic Violence Advocates are available to assist with filing protection orders on a walk-in basis in Room 211, 9:00AM-Noon.
+At the Multnomah County Courthouse – Domestic Violence Advocates are available to assist with filing protection orders on a walk-in basis, please check with Customer Service on the second floor.
 No appointment needed.
 You may also find online forms for filing a protection order.

 How Staff Can Help: